Methodism: United States

-The United Methodist Church (UMC) was formed in 1968 as a result of a merger between the Evangelical United Brethren Church (EUB) and The Methodist Church.
+The United Methodist Church (UMC) was formed in 1968 as a result of a merger between the Evangelical United Brethren Church (EUB) and the Methodist Church.
 The former church had resulted from mergers of several groups of German Methodist heritage; however, there was no longer any need or desire to worship in the German language.
 The latter church was a result of union between the Methodist Protestant Church and the northern and southern factions of the Methodist Episcopal Church.
 The merged church had approximately nine million members as of the late 1990s.
 While United Methodist Church in America membership has been declining, associated groups in developing countries are growing rapidly.
-Prior to the merge that led to the formation of the United Methodist Church, the Evangelical Methodist Church entered into a schism with the Methodist Church, citing modernism in its parent body as the reason for the departure in 1946.
+Prior to the merger that led to the formation of the United Methodist Church, the Evangelical Methodist Church entered into a schism with the Methodist Church, citing modernism in its parent body as the reason for the departure in 1946.

 American Methodist churches are generally organized on a connectional model, related, but not identical to that used in Britain.
 Pastors are assigned to congregations by bishops, distinguishing it from presbyterian government.
 Methodist denominations typically give lay members representation at regional and national Conferences at which the business of the church is conducted, making it different from most episcopal government.
 This connectional organizational model differs further from the congregational model, for example of Baptist, and Congregationalist Churches, among others.

 In addition to the United Methodist Church, there are over 40 other denominations that descend from John Wesley's Methodist movement.
 Some, such as the African Methodist Episcopal Church, the Free Methodists and the Wesleyan Church (formerly Wesleyan Methodist), are explicitly Methodist.
 There are also independent Methodist churches, many of which are affiliated with the Association of Independent Methodists.
 The Salvation Army and the Church of the Nazarene adhere to Methodist theology.

 The Holiness Revival was primarily among people of Methodist persuasion, who felt that the church had once again become apathetic, losing the Wesleyan zeal.
-Some important events of this revival were the writings of Phoebe Palmer during the mid-1800s, the establishment of the first of many holiness camp meetings at Vineland, New Jersey in 1867, and the founding of Asbury College, (1890), and other similar institutions in the U.S. around the turn of the 20th century.
+Some important events of this revival were the writings of Phoebe Palmer during the mid-1800s, the establishment of the first of many holiness camp meetings at Vineland, New Jersey, in 1867, and the founding of Asbury College (1890), and other similar institutions in the U.S. around the turn of the 20th century.

-In 2020, United Methodists announced a plan to split the denomination over the issue of same-sex marriage, which resulted in traditionalist clergy, laity and theologians forming the Global Methodist Church, a traditionalist Methodist denomination that came into being on May 1, 2022.
+In 2020, United Methodists announced a plan to split the denomination over the issue of same-sex marriage, which resulted in traditionalist clergy, laity and theologians forming the Global Methodist Church, an evangelical Methodist denomination that came into being on 1 May 2022.